Welcome to Applewood

 Physical distancing is required; visitors should stay at least 6 feet away from others outside your party, including staff and volunteers.
-Applewood buildings are closed, except for restrooms.
+Some Applewood buildings are closed, including the house and garage exhibit space.
 The restrooms have occupancy limits and some may not be open at the time of your visit.

 Keeping Everyone Safe